 - Early customers are attracted by high-risk, high-reward projects that benefit them directly.
 They envision great gains in competitive advantage in their industry from adopting your new technology.
 This means that an early adopter in the legal industry (for example) won’t care about your new product or innovation unless you can somehow tie it to gaining a competitive advantage in the legal industry.
 This vertical orientation makes conventional, horizontal attempts to attract early adopters — social media, customer surveys, advertising, etc. — completely ineffective.

 - An early customer can’t gain a competitive advantage and realize his/her dream if others in the industry have equal access to the same technology or product.
 So using testimonials or referrals as a marketing technique will make other early adopters look for alternative solutions.
 In some industries, research has proven that early adopters don’t even like each other.

-The most effective method of finding and recruiting early adopters is through a technique called “infrastructure relations.”
+The most effective method of finding and recruiting early adopters is through a technique called “market relations.”
 It is a way of identifying the best early-adopter candidates, and then using word-of-mouth communication to deliver a tailored set of messages to those targeted individuals.

 For example, “early customer messaging” for attracting company executives who are interested in green buildings, might emphasize gaining a competitive advantage by attracting top talent with sustainable facilities.

 Last but not least, there are typically two areas of misunderstanding when it comes to early customers:

 - A given person does not necessarily want to be a first customer in all situations.
 In other words, a person might be an early customer of say mechanical innovations, but a late customer of biological innovations.
 This is why you will never identify an early customer with a survey or through an online questionnaire.
 The past behavior of an early customer means nothing in terms of future behavior.